Javascript must be enabled to view this page.

 Just-In-Time

-On the other hand, some companies, particularly manufacturers in markets with stable demand, can minimize their business uncertainties to the point where they have little need for just-in-case inventory.
+On the other hand, some companies, particularly manufacturers in markets with stable demand, can minimise their business uncertainties to the point where they have little need for JIC inventory.
 This requires deliberate proactive effort and the use of technology.

-Businesses operating this way are using a just-in-time process.
+Businesses operating this way are using a Just-In-Time process.
 They know their demand and have good control over their supply chains and internal processes.
 Parts arrive exactly when needed from suppliers, and final products are produced, shipped, and arrive at the customer’s door when they’re expected.
-Just-in-time manufacturers produce enough to meet their customer orders rather than to build up a just-in-case inventory.
+Just-In-Time management aims to minimise inventory levels by aligning production schedules closely with demand.

 • Little capital tied up in stock - This frees capital for more productive use elsewhere within the company.
-Warehousing costs and labour required for inventory maintenance are minimized.
+Warehousing costs and labour required for inventory maintenance are minimised.

 • Improved supplier reliability - This is born out of necessity because reliable suppliers are the key to a successful just-in-time operation.
 Collaboration with suppliers who are often given direct access to the business's inventory data makes high reliability possible.